LaunchCodeEducation/java-web-dev-curriculum/content/web-api-rest/reading/what-is-rest/_index.md

 - what collection the entity belongs to
 - how to uniquely identify the entity within the collection

-This hierarchal relationship between collections and the entities within them is an integral aspect of RESTful design.
-The contract of a RESTful API defines the shape, or structure, of its resources along with the hierarchal organization of the endpoints used for interacting with them.
+This hierarchical relationship between collections and the entities within them is an integral aspect of RESTful design.
+The contract of a RESTful API defines the shape, or structure, of its resources along with the hierarchical organization of the endpoints used for interacting with them.

 ### Check Your Understanding